eon01/kubernetes-workshop/README.md

 Slide available [here](https://slides.com/eon01/kubernetes-workshop#/).
 # Introduction

-In this workshop, we're going to use learn how to deploy Kubernetes services and Ambassador API gateway.
-We are going to examine the difference between Kubernetes proxies and service mesh like Istio.
-We will see how to access the Kubernetes API and discover some security pitfalls when building Docker images and many interesting things.
+In this workshop, we're going to:

+- Deploy Kubernetes services and an Ambassador API gateway.
+- Examine the difference between Kubernetes proxies and service mesh like Istio.
+- Access the Kubernetes API from the outside and from a Pod.
+- Discover some security pitfalls when building Docker images and many interesting things.
+- Other things :-)

-We will start by developing a simple Python application, an API that return the list of trending repositories by programming language.
+We will start by developing then deploying a simple Python application (a Flask API that return the list of trending repositories by programming language).

 ## Development Environment

 We are going to use Python 3.6.7